Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Methodology

 Based on the definition of convergence in probability, we have that $f_t(x)$ converges in probability to $r_{max}$, i.e., $f_t\left( x \right) \xrightarrow{p}r_{\max}$.

 \end{proof}

-Theorem \ref{theorem:1} demonstrates that the sequence of functions updated according to Eq. \eqref{eq:10} converges in probability to the maximum value $\max_{a_{-i}} r_i(a_i|a_{-i})$ of the corresponding action $a_i\in A$.
-This enables the identification of the optimal action $a_i^*$ by comparing the function values of different actions.
-Since the team only receives the total reward feedback in practice, we exploit the joint additivity property of convergence in probability by updating the sum of all optimistic functions toward the total reward.
-As a result, the values to which all optimistic functions converge at the optimal actions form a reward decomposition that is consistent with the aforementioned analysis.
-This ensures that optimistic exploration can still be performed by selecting the actions that maximize the optimistic function values.
+Theorem \ref{theorem:1} demonstrates that the sequence of estimation functions updated according to Eq. \eqref{eq:10} converges in probability to the maximum value $\max_{a_{-i}} r_i(a_i|a_{-i})$ for any given action $a_i\in A$.
+This convergence enables the precise identification of the optimal action component $a_i^*$ by comparing the function values across different actions.
+However, since the team only receives the total reward as feedback in practice, we exploit the additivity property of convergence in probability.
+Specifically, we update the sum of all individual optimistic action-value networks toward the total cumulative team reward.
+This architectural design ensures that our Optimistic $\epsilon$-Greedy Exploration strategy can guide the joint policy toward optimal joint actions by maximizing the frequency of selecting actions that yield the highest expected returns.